kadena-community/kadena-transfer-js/README.md

 - Two EXISTING accounts.

 The function takes in the following arguments:
-- senderAccount
+- Sender Account
-- ReceiverAccount
+- Receiver Account
 - Amount

-and requires a signature of the sender Keypair.
+and requires a signature of the sender keypair.

-You should use this function if you are transferring from a KDA account to an existing KDA account that you're completely sure about.
+You should use this function ONLY IF you are completely sure about the receiver account.

 If you want to create the command completely offline, use:
 ```